jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 Previously I wrote:
 > The test/implementation partnership only works when tests accurately define the behaviors that the code implements.
 Tests pass by default unless an assertion or verification violation catches the problem.
 A test might be missing an invariant assertion or verification that allows undesired behavior to pass through undetected.
 >
->IIt’s possible to achieve 100% code coverage without a single assertion or verification.
+>It’s possible to achieve 100% code coverage without a single assertion or verification.
 This can happen when there’s pressure from upper management reach a code coverage goal, or an unexperienced developer fudges a blocking test by removing a failing assertion or verification.
 Haphazard false-positive tests provide code coverage, but all they provide is a false sense of security.

 Mutation testing helps to address this.
 If the test/implementation partnership is out of alignment because of missing assertions or verifications, then there’s a good chance that mutation testing will identify the test/implementation misalignment.